 The amplification factor is plotted for gage 10 as a function of the detonation wave speed in Fig. 7b.
-The critical velocity for the GALCIT detonation tube is computed to be 1455 m/s in reasonable agreement with the measured peak in the amplification factor.
+The critical velocity for the Graduate Aeronautical Laboratory, California Institute of Technology (GAL-CIT) detonation tube is computed to be 1455 m/s in reasonable agreement with the measured peak in the amplification factor.
 The amplification factor goes from about 1 below $V{c0}$ , increases to a maximum of 3.5 near $V{c0}$ , and drops to about 2 above $V{c0}$ .
 The existence of a resonance at $U{CJ} \approx V{c0}$ is clearly shown by these results.
-The general features of the wave speed dependence are captured by both the Tang and FEM models but the FEM model with clamped end conditions (corresponding to rigid flanges) gives the best agreement for this tube.
+The general features of the wave speed dependence are captured by both the Tang and finite element method (FEM) models but the FEM model with clamped end conditions (corresponding to rigid flanges) gives the best agreement for this tube.
 Note that the Tang theory is for a steady-state propagation, which assumes that all transient effects have died out, corresponding to a "large" distance of propagation.
 In addition, the results shown in Fig. 7 are close to the step-loading regime with the duration of the Taylor wave comparable to or larger than the hoop oscillation period.
-Just as in the single-degree-of-freedom, the response predicted by the Tang model will depend on the duration of the Taylor wave and the peak deformations will decrease with decreasing Taylor wave duration, reaching a limiting value corresponding to step loading at the plateau pressure $P_3$ , see Beltman [30].
-To include transient effects and account for the Taylor wave duration, FEM solutions should be performed [30] with a loading function that corresponds precisely to the situation being examined.
+Just as in the single-degreeof-freedom, the response predicted by the Tang model will depend on the duration of the Taylor wave and the peak deformations will decrease with decreasing Taylor wave duration, reaching a limiting value corresponding to step loading at the plateau pressure $P_3$ , see Beltman [26].
+To include transient effects and account for the Taylor wave duration, FEM solutions should be performed [26] with a loading function that corresponds precisely to the situation being examined.
 The evolution of the peak strain amplitude with distance is predicted to be slowest for wave speeds close to $V{c0}$ , and this is observed in the experiments, which are in reasonable quantitative agreement with the FEM model.